 In only one book of the Bible do we find Sodom being deployed as an image of sexual sin, and it is one of the last.
-The example comes in the epistle of Jude, a text of the late first century CE that draws heavily on extra-biblical Jewish material.
+The example comes in the Epistle of Jude, a text of the late first century CE that draws heavily on extra-biblical Jewish material.
 The reference to Sodom comes as part of a list of examples of God’s wrath: “Sodom and Gomorrah, and the neighbouring cities, in like manner, having given themselves to fornication, and going after other flesh, were made an example, suffering the punishment of eternal fire” (Jude 1:7).
 This follows similar lines to Philo, associating the Sodomites with general sexual immorality but not specifically with same-sex acts.
 In the original Greek, it is clear that the sexual immorality of which the Sodomites are accused is the desiring of “strange flesh” (i.e. of sexual congress with the angels in Gen 19:4–11).
-The Latin translations of this passage are perhaps less clear: it may have been interpreted as a reference to general sexual immorality.
-In any case, although doubts about its authenticity made Jude 1:7 a less popular text for early Christian writers seeking scriptural attestation to the Sodomitic sin, but these lines would have reinforced the idea that Sodom’s sin was of a sexual nature.
+In the Latin-speaking sphere, doubts about its authenticity (coupled with an unclear translation) made the Epistle of Jude an unpopular text for early Christian writers seeking scriptural attestation of the Sodomitic sin.

 In early Christian writings in Greek, the idea that Sodom represented corruption through abundance and the proliferation of decadent behaviors--what I shall call the Philonic interpretation--was extremely influential.
 Sexual transgression appears prominently in descriptions of the Sodomites’ sinfulness, but it is still only one among many misdemeanors representative of decadence and excess.
 Clement of Alexandria, who drew heavily on Philo’s writings, including his De Abrahamo, describes the Sodomites as a people driven to immorality, fornication and lust.
 In the fourth century, John Chrysostom interpreted the sin of Sodom along similar lines.
 Recently Michael Carden has identified the writings of Chrysostom as the first to attach a “homophobic reading” to the Sodom narrative.
-In truth, however, Chrysostom’s interpretation follows the same lines of interpretation as Philo and Clement: he certainly emphasizes sexual sin, but no more so than his predecessors, and he nowhere explicitly references male-male sexual relations in particular, as claimed by Carden.
+In truth, however, Chrysostom’s interpretation follows the same lines of interpretation as Philo and Clement: he certainly emphasizes sexual sin, but no more so than his predecessors, and he nowhere explicitly references male-male sexual relations in particular.
 Other sexual misdemeanors were sometimes associated with the Sodomites.
-The fourth-century Syrian text, the Constitutiones apostolorum, accused the Sodomites of paidophthoreō, best translated as “seduction/corruption of children.”
-The mistranslation of this word as corruption of only boys has led some to argue that the Constitutiones represent the first Christian reference to the sin of Sodom as primarily homosexual sin.
+The fourth-century Syrian text, the Constitutiones apostolorum (The Apostolic Constitutions), accused the Sodomites of paidophthoreō, best translated as “seduction/corruption of children.”
+The mistranslation of this word as corruption of boys specifically has led some to argue that the Constitutiones represent the first Christian reference to the sin of Sodom as primarily homosexual sin.
 However, according to J. M. Martens’s recent analysis the term “does not denote any particular sexual practice, let alone one focused on male homosexual behaviour,” and, in any case, it does not seem to have fed into the tradition in the Latin West that linked Sodom with homosexual sin.